ibm-messaging/mq-metric-samples/README.md

 the MAXHANDS attribute on a queue manager.
 (Queue manager-level metrics are still collected using non-durable subscriptions.)

 To set it up, you must provide suitable configuration options.
-In the YAML configuration, these are the attributes (command line or environment variable equivalents exist):
+In the YAML configuration, these are the attributes (command line or environment variable equivalents also exist):
 - `replyQueue` must refer to a local queue (not a model queue)
 - `replyQueue2` must also be set, referring to a different local queue
 - `durableSubPrefix` is a string that is unique across any collectors that might be connected to this queue manager